zaida04/akairo-template/README.md

 `src/core/structures/**` - Custom/Extended Structures.

 ## Scripts
-`npm start` - Run the bot using ts-node
-`npm run start::build` - Compile the bot, and run the compiled source.
+`npm start` - Compile and run the bot
 `npm run lint` - Lint the TS of the bot
 `npm run build` - Compile the bot